expload/pravda/doc/dapp-api.md

 _(See [data documentation](ref/vm/data.md) for description of typed data)_

 #### REST API
-Expload local client provides REST API for method calling on `localhost:8087/api/program/method` endpoint.
+DApp API specification establishes REST API for calling methods of program.

-It takes json in the following format:
+It receives json in the following format:
 ```json
 {
   "address": "<hex formatted string of program's address>",